MicrosoftDocs/mslearn-tailspin-spacegame-web/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Dockerfile

+Make sure to add -bullseye to .NET image

 ## For maintainers: Updating feature branches

 This repository uses feature branches to associate code with specific modules on Microsoft Learn.
 Any changes you make to the default branch will likely need to be propagated to each feature branch in this repo.
 A common example is when we need to update Node packages in `package.json`.